Ideas for Taking Action

 Asking questions can also be a helpful way to get started.
 The answers may help you identify the upstream factors that contribute to neighborhood health.
 Some questions to consider include:

-1. Do all residents have a fair chance to get a good job and make a livable wage?
+- Do all residents have a fair chance to make a livable wage?

-7. How have disease rates changed over time for this neighborhood?
-Are they the same or different than other neighborhoods?
+- How have disease rates changed over time for this neighborhood?
+Are they the same or different from other neighborhoods?

-8. Do many residents in the neighborhood experience stress regularly, such as from discrimination on based on their race, ethnicity sex, sexual orientation, country or origin?
+- Do many residents in the neighborhood experience stress regularly, such as from discrimination based on their race, ethnicity, sex, sexual orientation, or country of origin?

 Connecting to Other Data